puppetlabs/puppetdb/documentation/partitioning.markdown

 ## Migration

-During migration, the week-year partition for the current date and &plusmn; 4 weeks will be created.
+During migration, the partition for the current date and &plusmn; 4 weeks will be created.

 Existing data will be migrated into the new partitioned table similarly to the existing migrations.
 This can cause new partitions to be created if necessary.